 Remy Marco, Prohibition beer baron, figures he'll do even better after repeal.
 Only trouble is, his beer tastes terrible.
 (He drinks no beer himself and nobody dares tell him).
 Four years later, when he's about bankrupt, he visits his summer home in Saratoga, complete with: 1) a dead-end-kid orphan; 2) his daughter's fiance...a state trooper!, 3) the bodies of four gangsters who planned to ambush Remy but had a shootout; 4) half a million in loot they hid in the house...just the amount Remy needs to get out of hock.
 The comic confusion mounts...
 Written by

 A Riotous Satire on Racketeering!

 Did You Know?

 The play opened on Broadway in New York City, New York, USA on 11 September 1935 and closed in October 1935 after 69 performances.
 The opening night cast included John Harrington

 as Nora Marco.
 Future screen star 'José Ferrer (I)' played a Policeman.
 See more

 When Remy drinks from the glass of beer from which Whitewood drank, there is inexplicably more beer in the glass.
 See more

 Now you heard me, stick here.
 Now, you're getting spoiled.
 Always thinking of your own pleasure.
 Come on, boys.

-Played offscreen on piano at the party during and after Remy's talk with Nora See more
+Played offscreen on piano at the party while Remy and Nora are alone talking See more